Sam Waterston

 Samuel Atkinson Waterston (born November 15, 1940) is an American actor.
-Waterston is known for his work in theater, television and, film.
-He has received numerous accolades including a Primetime Emmy Award, Golden Globe Award, and Screen Actors Guild Award as well as a nominations for an Academy Award, a Tony Award, and a BAFTA Award.
+Waterston is known for his work in theater, television, and film.
+He has received numerous accolades including a Primetime Emmy Award, Golden Globe Award, and Screen Actors Guild Award as well as nominations for an Academy Award, a Tony Award, and two BAFTA Awards.
 His acting career has spanned over five decades acting on stage and screen.
 Waterston received a star on the Hollywood Walk of Fame in 2010 and was inducted into the American Theater Hall of Fame in 2012.

 Waterston studied at the Sorbonne in Paris and the American Actors Workshop.
 He started his career in theater on the New York stage, appearing in multiple revivals of Shakespeare.
-Waterson starred in numerous productions at the Public Theatre including Indians (1969), The Trial of Catonsville Nine (1970), A Doll's House (1975), Hamlet (1975), Measure for Measure (1977), and Benefactors (1980).
+Waterston starred in numerous productions at the Public Theatre including Indians (1969), The Trial of Catonsville Nine (1970), A Doll's House (1975), Hamlet (1975), Measure for Measure (1977), and Benefactors (1980).
 He portrayed Abraham Lincoln on Broadway in Abe Lincoln in Illinois (1993) where he received a Tony Award for Best Actor in a Play nomination.